-A 3D structure analysis using Robot Structure Analysis Professional engineering software was undertaken to model the building structure for 100% NBS loads.
-Loads were applied in both the along and across directions of the building.
+A 3D structure analysis using Robot Structure Analysis Professional engineering software was undertaken to model the building structures for 100% NBS loads.
+Loads were applied in both the along and across directions of the buildings.
 The loads from the analysis were then checked against the structural member capacities derived from NZS3101: 2006 Concrete Structures.
+While the connection between the timber truss and concrete walls was not calculated for its %NBS it is believed from inspection that the connection is adequate.

-Figure 5 3D structural model of Haast Courts Block B apartments
+Figure 5 3D structural model of Haast Courts Block A apartments